search-rug/search-rug.github.io/_sprojects/rastogi-1.md

 - empirical research
 - data science
 posted: 2023-01-01
-short: There are many parts of this project, offering interesting and challenging opportunities at the intersection of software engineering and artificial intelligence.
+description: There are many parts of this project, offering interesting and challenging opportunities at the intersection of software engineering and artificial intelligence.
 contact:
   header: Supervisor(s)